 If you want to put a dynamic value, you can choose Attribute as the Attribute Type.

-Finally, you can set any Sanitization for your new attribute.
+7. You can set any Sanitization for your newly created attribute.

 For example, if you want to remove any HTML tags from your attribute, you can select Strip Tags as the sanitization for your concerned attribute and it will remove all the HTML tags from your attribute.